pyOpenSci/python-package-guide/documentation/write-user-documentation/document-your-code-api-docstrings.md

 <!-- I can't seem to get doc targets across pages to work-->
 (docstring_best_practice)=
-### Best - a docstring with example use of the function
+### Best: a docstring with example use of the function

 This example contains an example of using the function that is also tested in sphinx using [doctest](https://docs.python.org/3/library/doctest.html).